A photo of a harbor with two large container ships ready for unloading.

 name: docker

-Excerpt of an Ansible script to install Docker and Docker bindings for Python on Ubuntu, from 🔗 https://github.com/do-community/ansible-playbooks
+An excerpt of an Ansible script to install Docker and Docker bindings for Python on Ubuntu, from 🔗 https://github.com/do-community/ansible-playbooks.

 Since the configuration process is fully scripted, this approach is named infrastructure as code.
 The scripts and all configuration values they set are usually tracked in version control, just like any source code in the project.